NVIDIA/cuda-quantum/docs/sphinx/install.rst

 Getting Started
 *******************************************

-This guide walks through how to :ref:`install CUDA Quantum <install-cuda-quantum>` on your system.
+This guide walks through how to :ref:`install CUDA Quantum <install-cuda-quantum>` on your system, and how to set up :ref:`VS Code for local development <local-development-with-vscode>`.
 The section on :ref:`connecting to a remote host <connect-to-remote>` contains some guidance for application development on a remote host where CUDA Quantum is installed.